Man and woman speaking to medical professional

 On this page, you’ll find out:

-• when to talk to your doctor
+• When to talk to your doctor

-• tips for getting the most out of your appointment
+• Tips for getting the most out of your appointment

-• some key facts about screening
+• Some key facts about screening

 Cancer is much more common in people over 50, but it can affect anyone of any age.
 If something looks or feels unusual, tell your doctor.
+In most cases it won’t be cancer – but if it is, finding it at an early stage can make a real difference.

 The symptoms listed here are more likely to be caused by something other than cancer.
 But if you do notice any of these, or something else unusual even if it’s not on the list – talk to your doctor.